benders5e/benders5e/tools/encounter-builder.md

 #### Kobold Club integration

-Our bestiary can be added to <a target="_blank" href="https://kobold.club">Kobold Club</a>, which is an excellent tool for balancing encounters!
+Once the spreadsheet is complete and we publish it to the web, our bestiary can be added to <a target="_blank" href="https://kobold.club">Kobold Club</a>, which is an excellent tool for balancing encounters!

 1. On Kobold Club, click "Manage Content" in the filters section (top right).
 1. Add the bestiary info in the text fields at the bottom: